hw0603/captcha-solver/README.md

 TensorFlow Lite builtin operator library only supports a limited number of TensorFlow operators.
 Since CaptchaSolver also uses operators that are not builtin operators, you will need to enable the usage of `Custom OP`. (see https://www.tensorflow.org/lite/guide/ops_select)

-Thanks to @PINTO0309, you can find pre-built python wheel with `Custom OP` enabled for arm devices.
+Thanks to @PINTO0309, you can find pre-built python wheel with `Custom OP` enabled for arm devices [HERE](https://github.com/PINTO0309/TensorflowLite-bin).
 Rather than installing official `tflite_runtime`, install the proper `.whl` with command `pip install ${your_whl_file_name}`

 ## Screenshots